bovornv/notedee/public/samples/README.md

-# Sample Sheet Music Files
+# Starter Violin Library - Sheet Music Files

-Place public-domain PDF sheet music files here.
+This directory contains PDF files for the Starter Violin Library (exactly 10 beginner-friendly pieces).

-## Required Files:
+## Required Files (Starter Library):

-- twinkle.pdf
-- mary.pdf
-- happy-birthday.pdf
-- row-boat.pdf
-- london-bridge.pdf
-- yankee-doodle.pdf
+1. ⭐ **mary-had-a-little-lamb.pdf** - Mary Had a Little Lamb
+2. ⭐ **hot-cross-buns.pdf** - Hot Cross Buns
+3. ⭐ **twinkle-twinkle-little-star.pdf** - Twinkle, Twinkle Little Star
+4. ⭐⭐ **lightly-row.pdf** - Lightly Row
+5. ⭐⭐ **go-tell-aunt-rhody.pdf** - Go Tell Aunt Rhody
+6. ⭐⭐ **ode-to-joy.pdf** - Ode to Joy (Beethoven)
+7. ⭐⭐ **long-long-ago.pdf** - Long, Long Ago
+8. ⭐⭐⭐ **minuet-in-g.pdf** - Minuet in G (J.S.
+Bach)
+9. ⭐⭐ **allegretto.pdf** - Allegretto (traditional beginner piece)
+10. ⭐⭐⭐ **song-of-the-wind.pdf** - Song of the Wind

+## Important:

+- **Only songs with verified PDFs will appear in the library**
+- If a PDF is missing, that song is automatically removed from the list
+- **No placeholder notation will ever be shown**
+- Users can upload their own PDF/image if a library version is unavailable

-## For Testing:
+## File Format:

-You can use any PDF files for testing.
-The app will work with:
-- PDF files (.pdf)
+- PDF files (.pdf) - preferred
-- Image files (.png, .jpg, .jpeg)
+- Image files (.png, .jpg, .jpeg) - also supported

-## Note:
+## Adding Files:

-If PDFs are missing, the app will show a placeholder.
-For production, add real public-domain sheet music PDFs here.
+1. Place PDF files in this directory (`/public/samples/`)
+2. Use the exact filenames listed above
+3. The app will automatically verify and include them in the library
+4. Songs without PDFs will not appear (no errors, no placeholders)